Biography

-Originally from Texas, Mr. Stovall attended law school at Harvard where he met his future wife.
-After law school, Mr. Stovall moved to New York where he practiced with the firm of Morvillo, Abramowitz, Grand, Iason & Anello, P.C., ultimately becoming a partner.
-When his wife, who is a law professor, accepted a position with the Univeristy of Tennessee College of Law, Mr. Stovall moved to Knoxville and joined RDJS.
-Mr. Stovall and his wife have a daughter and two sons.
+Originally from Texas, James attended law school at Harvard where he met his future wife, Joy Radice.
+After law school, James moved to New York where he practiced with the firm of Morvillo, Abramowitz, Grand, Iason & Anello, P.C., ultimately becoming a partner.
+When Joy, who is a law professor, accepted a position with the University of Tennessee College of Law, James moved to Knoxville and joined RJS.
+James and Joy have a daughter and two sons.

 - “Montgomery v.
 Louisiana: The Kids Are Still All Right at the High Court,” DICTA, May 2016 (cover article).